Mama June Trash Talks Her Daughter Pumpkin's Fiancé Josh Efird

 "Pumpkin doesn't understand bills.
 Like, she's always coming [to me saying], ‘Hey, I need $100.
 Hey, I need gas.'" she said.
 "But if Josh thinks I'm always going to be him and Pumpkin's safety net.
 They got another damn thing coming."

-Even though her boyfriend Geno tried to comfort her, Mama June couldn't help but think Pumpkin and Josh were in for "big wakeup calls."
+Even though her boyfriend Geno tries to comfort her, Mama June can't help but think Pumpkin and Josh are in for "big wakeup calls."

 "Pumpkin, I'm always going to be there for her," she said, "but Josh, he needs to shape up or ship out."

-Still, Geno seemed optimistic that Mama June's relationship with her future son-in-law would improve once the baby arrived.
+Still, Geno seems optimistic that Mama June's relationship with her future son-in-law will improve once the baby arrives.

 Watch the video to see the sneak peek.

 This isn't the first time Mama June has expressed her concerns over Josh's ability to raise a child.
-In an earlier episode, Mama June confronted him about the responsibilities he'd face.
+In an earlier episode, Mama June confronts him about the responsibilities he'll have to face.

 Watch Mama June: From Not to Hot Friday nights at 9 p.m. on WE tv.